SWI-Prolog/packages-http/README.md

     for HTTP servers on Unix.
   - `library(http/html_write)` implements generating HTML
   - `library(http/http_json)` implements reading and writing JSON documents.

+For simplicity, you can use `library(http/http_server)`, which combines the typical HTTP libraries that most servers need.
+The idea of a common request handling system and three controlling libraries is outdated; the threaded server now being the only sensible controlling library.

 # Requirements